AkAyProjects/AkAyProjects/README.md

 ### Hi there 👋
 I am Akash Ayyagari, I am passionate about mechatronics, machine learning, AI and industrial automation.
-I have attached the results of my Thesis of my masters from Simon Fraser University, Mechatronics Systems Engineering.
 <!--
 **AkashAyyagari/AkashAyyagari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.